 Plan to start significantly slower than your final goal pace.

 The biggest mistake runners make when attempting negative splits is starting out too fast.
-After all, if you start out at a pace that is already challenging to maintain, increasing your speed will feel exponentially more challenging.
+After all, if you start out at a pace that is already challenging to maintain, increasing your speed even further will feel impossible.

 Take the time to create a race day plan by mapping out the paces you’ll need to run for each mile.
-Plan to start significantly slower than your goal pace to allow for any congestion on the course.
+Calculate running splits ahead of time and plan to start significantly slower than your goal pace.
+This will allow for any congestion or unexpected issues on the course on the course.
 In addition, starting slower will help ease into the race and provide your body a bit of time to adjust.

 One of the biggest obstacles runners face during distance races is fighting fatigue.
 No matter how hard you’ve trained and how physically prepared your body is for the distance, there’s one thing that can put a halt to all of your progress: improper fueling.

-Creating a proper fueling strategy means planning to start fueling early (even before you begin to need it), consistently, and with enough fuel to get you through the miles.
-Take the time to practice your fueling strategy on long runs during training to see how your body responds, and tweak and adjust until you come up with something that will keep you going when things start to get tough.
+Creating a proper fueling strategy means planning to start fueling early (even before you begin to need it), consistently, and with enough fuel to take you over the finish.
+Take the time to practice your fueling strategy on long runs during training to see how your body responds.
+Afterwards, tweak and adjust until you come up with something that will keep you going when things start to get tough.

 Create a mental strategy to overcome fatigue on race day.